lookupdaily/JS_tasks/README.md

 ## Running tests

-Tests are written in jest, which is installed using yarn package manager, and require [yarn to be installed](https://classic.yarnpkg.com/en/docs/install/) locally.
+Tests are written in jest, and require [yarn to be installed](https://classic.yarnpkg.com/en/docs/install/) locally.

 To run the tests: